 At Rock Paper Digital, we take care of your site for you, getting the menial technical labor off your shoulders and allowing you to focus on your business.

 For as low as $97 a month, we offer hosting, security, performance tuning, SEO tutorials, and overall site maintenance.
 We even provide monthly reports on all the changes we’ve made to your site, as well as server uptime and website traffic.

 You can even ask us to do any task on your website that takes under 30 minutes!
-Our entry level plan includes 2 x 30 minute tasks and our top plan includes unlimited tasks!
+Our Business Plan includes 2 x 30 minute tasks and our top plan includes unlimited tasks!